Arkansas fly fishing community anglers fishing the Little Red River

 So, When Is the Best Time to Fly Fish in Arkansas?

-• Best overall: March through June
+• Best overall conditions: March through June

-• Best streamer fishing: Fall
+• Best streamer fishing: September and October

-• Best beginner season: Late spring
+• Most beginner-friendly season: Late spring

 For Little Red River Fly Patterns please see the following article. https://reelgoodfishingar.com/little-red-river-fly-patterns-that-actually-work/